matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **1. Which of the following bucket names are valid?**

-- **vanilla-bucket**:
+- `vanilla-bucket:`
     - A bucket name can contain lowercase alphanumeric characters, hyphens, and underscores.
-It can contain dots (.) if it forms a valid domain name with a top-level domain (such as .com).
-Bucket names must start and end with an alphanumeric character.
+    - It can contain dots (.) if it forms a valid domain name with a top-level domain (such as .com).
+    - Bucket names must start and end with an alphanumeric character.
-- bucket_for_my_web_app
+- `bucket_for_my_web_app`

 **2. What are the advantages of hosting static websites on Google Cloud Storage?**

 - You get automatic scaling with no additional effort.
-- You don't need to set up and run a Compute Engine instance.
+- You don't need to set up and run Compute Engine instance.

 **3. Review the following gsutil command.
-What is the result when the command is executed?**
+What is the result when the command executed?**

 ```console
 $> gsutil mb -c regional -l us-central1  gs://parent-bucket